thruston/python-tabulate/README.md

 Besides letters to identify column values you can use `?` to insert a random number, and `.` to insert the current row number and `;` to insert the total number of rows.

+Note that you should use lower case letters only to refer to each column value.
+If you use an upper case letter, `A`, `B`, etc, it will be replaced by the cumulative sum of the corresponding column, in other words the sum of the values in the column from the top of the table to the current row.
+So given

+    First   1
+    Second  2
+    Third   3

+`arr abB` gives you,

+    First   1  1
+    Second  2  3
+    Third   3  6

 You can also insert arbitrary calculated columns by putting an expression in curly braces or parentheses

 - `arr ab(a+b)` adds a new column that contains the sum of the values in the first two